MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

     ]
 }
 ```
-Note that it's possible for the cause field to be null in some events.
+It's possible for the cause field to be null in some events.
 That is, a health transition takes place (for example, available to unavailable) and the event is logged immediately to prevent notification delays.
 Therefore, using the clause above may result in an alert not being triggered, because the properties.cause property value will be set to null.

 ## Complete Resource Health alert template